 Lastly, make sure you read my story about backpacking with my then-10-year-old daughter a year ago from the New Hance Trailhead to the South Kaibab—also a beautiful trip, but understand that the New Hance Trail is rated primitive and probably the hardest trail descending into the canyon from the South Rim.

-Unfortunately, your timing doesn’t allow you to make a full traverse of the South Kaibab and North Kaibab trails to the North Rim and return via shuttle bus to the South Rim, because the North Rim doesn’t open until sometime in May.
-If you dayhike from Cottonwood up toward the North Rim, you will hit snow at some point, which may be a good spot to turn around.
+A full traverse of the South Kaibab and North Kaibab trails to the North Rim, returning via shuttle bus to the South Rim, becomes possible once the North Rim opens in mid-May.
+If you dayhike from Cottonwood up toward the North Rim in April, you will hit snow at some point, which may be a good spot to turn around.

 As you may know, you can apply for a backcountry permit beginning on the first of the month four months prior to the month in which you want to start a trip (e.g., on Dec.
 1 for a hike beginning in April).
 A Grand Canyon backpacking permit is one of the hardest permits to get in the national park system.
-Fax in your application early in the morning on the first day you can submit it.
+Submit your application early in the morning on the first day possible.
 See http://ift.tt/1RR5iuf for details and the application form.

 Thanks again for writing.
-I hope that’s helpful, send any other questions you have.
+I hope that’s helpful.
 I’d love to hear how your trip goes for you.
 Good luck.

 Thank you SO MUCH for your very fast and very comprehensive response.
 We used it to tie up our plans last weekend.
 We are now anxiously awaiting the process of requesting the permit.
 Since it allows for several plans, we will probably submit a request for the Hermit loop as a backup, though from what we’ve read on your site, seems that is probably going to be even more popular so the permit even harder to get.
 Crossing our fingers!!